THE BLACK TORMENT (1964)

 Director: Robert Hartford-Davis

-New to this 2009 edition of THE BLACK TORMENT is a very rare interview with director Hartford-Davis, which lasts about 13 minutes long.
+Extras include a very rare interview with director Hartford-Davis (which was first presented on the 2009 DVD), which lasts about 13 minutes long.
 Shot in color and on film in 1968 (with excellent quality), Hartford-Davis is seen in an armchair answering questions to Bernard Braden (at times, he's asked to start over again to assure the perfect take).
 Hartford-Davis does make mention of his early profitable exploitation films, but never alludes to any of his genre efforts (and he'd done at least several by this time), concentrating mainly on the business aspects of his profession, as well as his working relationship with Peter Newbrook (who photographed BLACK TORMENT).
 Still, it's interesting to see the interview due to its rarity, and he does acknowledge the significance of Hammer Films as an industry player of the period.
-Two still galleries cover production photos, poster art, and various video covers, and a few trailers for Redemption DVD releases are also included.
+Trailers for THE BLOOD BEAST TERROR, VIRGIN WITCH, KILLER'S MOON and BURK AND HARE round out the extras.
 (George R. Reis)

 BACK TO REVIEWS